Which ASO Factors Influences Rankings on Google Play?

 To determine whether or not an app is relevant to a search query, the app stores look at a couple of factors:

-• The first is your app’s primary category.
-Whether you place your app in the Finance, Productivity, or Utilities category, this decision indicates the specific themes that might be relevant to your app.
+- The first is your app’s primary category.
+The decision to assign your app to either Finance, Productivity, or Utilities category indicates the specific themes that might be relevant to your app.

 Google Play definitely considers your app’s retention rate when positioning your app across the store.
 Your conversion rates and number of downloads matter, but how well your app retains users is also arguably one of the most important ranking signals on Google Play.
 Google wants to provide the best experience possible for Play Store users.
 And to do so, the store prioritizes apps that people seem to like in the long term.